asalber/asalber.github.io/office/excel/manual/formatting.md

 share: true
 ---

 Content of cells can be formatted in many ways: changing the data type, the font family, the alignment, the color, the border, etc. Most formatting options are grouped in the *Format Cells* dialog.
-To show this dialog click the bottom right corner of the Font panel in the Home tab of the ribbon.
+To show this dialog click the bottom right corner of the Font panel in the ribbon's Home tab.

 ## Data types
 Excel manages several data types.
 The most common are numbers, dates and times, and text.
 All available data types are in the `Number tab` of the Format Cells dialog.